Earthstone Energy (NYSE:ESTE) Shares Up 6.5%

-Several research analysts recently issued reports on ESTE shares.
-Truist Financial lifted their price objective on Earthstone Energy from $25.00 to $30.00 in a research report on Thursday, April 21st.
-Wells Fargo & Company increased their target price on shares of Earthstone Energy from $13.00 to $17.00 and gave the stock an “underweight” rating in a research report on Monday, March 14th.
-Roth Capital reissued a “buy” rating on shares of Earthstone Energy in a research note on Tuesday, February 8th.
-Stephens started coverage on Earthstone Energy in a research report on Wednesday, April 13th.
-They issued an “equal weight” rating and a $15.00 price objective on the stock.
-Finally, Alliance Global Partners raised their target price on Earthstone Energy from $28.00 to $33.00 in a report on Friday, February 11th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Earthstone Energy has an average rating of “Buy” and a consensus target price of $20.36.
+ESTE has been the topic of a number of recent analyst reports.
+Zacks Investment Research raised shares of Earthstone Energy from a “hold” rating to a “buy” rating and set a $16.00 price target on the stock in a report on Tuesday, April 19th.
+Wells Fargo & Company upped their price target on shares of Earthstone Energy from $13.00 to $17.00 and gave the stock an “underweight” rating in a report on Monday, March 14th.
+Roth Capital restated a “buy” rating on shares of Earthstone Energy in a research report on Tuesday, February 8th.
+Truist Financial boosted their price objective on Earthstone Energy from $25.00 to $30.00 in a report on Thursday, April 21st.
+Finally, Alliance Global Partners increased their price target on shares of Earthstone Energy from $28.00 to $33.00 in a report on Friday, February 11th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $20.36.

-In related news, Chairman Frank Alan Lodzinski sold 50,000 shares of the stock in a transaction that occurred on Wednesday, March 16th.
-The shares were sold at an average price of $12.24, for a total value of $612,000.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, Director Jay Frederick Joliat sold 17,500 shares of the firm’s stock in a transaction on Tuesday, April 12th.
-The stock was sold at an average price of $13.69, for a total value of $239,575.00.
-Following the sale, the director now directly owns 93,450 shares in the company, valued at approximately $1,279,330.50.
+In other news, Chairman Frank Alan Lodzinski sold 50,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $12.24, for a total value of $612,000.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Mark Lumpkin, Jr. sold 30,000 shares of the stock in a transaction on Thursday, April 21st.
+The shares were sold at an average price of $16.47, for a total value of $494,100.00.
+Following the sale, the chief financial officer now owns 208,253 shares in the company, valued at $3,429,926.91.
 The disclosure for this sale can be found here.
-Insiders sold a total of 147,500 shares of company stock worth $2,031,175 over the last three months.
-52.45% of the stock is owned by company insiders.
+In the last 90 days, insiders have sold 147,500 shares of company stock valued at $2,031,175.
+52.45% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Ameritas Investment Partners Inc. increased its position in Earthstone Energy by 44.7% in the 1st quarter.
-Ameritas Investment Partners Inc. now owns 2,393 shares of the oil and gas producer’s stock valued at $30,000 after acquiring an additional 739 shares during the period.
-Ellevest Inc. lifted its stake in shares of Earthstone Energy by 130.1% in the fourth quarter.
-Ellevest Inc. now owns 4,056 shares of the oil and gas producer’s stock valued at $44,000 after buying an additional 2,293 shares in the last quarter.
-Citigroup Inc. increased its holdings in Earthstone Energy by 329.9% during the 3rd quarter.
-Citigroup Inc. now owns 4,896 shares of the oil and gas producer’s stock worth $45,000 after purchasing an additional 3,757 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its position in Earthstone Energy by 58.6% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 5,746 shares of the oil and gas producer’s stock valued at $53,000 after buying an additional 2,124 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY bought a new position in shares of Earthstone Energy during the fourth quarter valued at about $71,000.
+Several institutional investors have recently modified their holdings of the company.
+Ameritas Investment Partners Inc. increased its stake in shares of Earthstone Energy by 44.7% in the 1st quarter.
+Ameritas Investment Partners Inc. now owns 2,393 shares of the oil and gas producer’s stock worth $30,000 after purchasing an additional 739 shares in the last quarter.
+California State Teachers Retirement System raised its stake in shares of Earthstone Energy by 7.5% in the fourth quarter.
+California State Teachers Retirement System now owns 13,838 shares of the oil and gas producer’s stock worth $151,000 after buying an additional 964 shares during the period.
+Rhumbline Advisers lifted its position in shares of Earthstone Energy by 4.4% during the 4th quarter.
+Rhumbline Advisers now owns 31,497 shares of the oil and gas producer’s stock valued at $345,000 after buying an additional 1,329 shares in the last quarter.
+Captrust Financial Advisors grew its stake in shares of Earthstone Energy by 17.6% during the 1st quarter.
+Captrust Financial Advisors now owns 9,184 shares of the oil and gas producer’s stock valued at $116,000 after acquiring an additional 1,375 shares during the period.
+Finally, Citigroup Inc. raised its stake in Earthstone Energy by 37.1% during the 4th quarter.
+Citigroup Inc. now owns 6,713 shares of the oil and gas producer’s stock worth $73,000 after acquiring an additional 1,817 shares during the period.

 About Earthstone Energy (NYSE:ESTE)